How to become a certified bander

 - At least 2 Part C: Bander endorsement form (DOC, 31K).
 If you're applying for certification for multiple species groups, submit at least one endorsement form that covers each species group.

-- If applying for certification in species groups that use large, greater than or equal to 10 mm internal diameter, stainless steel bands submit a description of the proper procedure for closing these bands.
+- If applying for certification in species groups that use stainless steel bands greater than or equal to 10 mm internal diameter, please submit a description of the proper procedure for closing these bands.
 You can submit the description in any format.

 - If applying for Level 3 you need to provide evidence of your competency in bander training and data management.
 This can be shown in a bander endorsement form or in previous submissions of schedules to the Banding Office.